NoraSarhadi/Syllabus-Chatbot/README.md

 **Usage Instructions:**<br>
 In order to Run the chatbot either manually install the aforementioned libraries or utilize the provided environment YAML file named "nora_env.yml."
 The latter option offers a streamlined approach, as it automates the installation process for all essential libraries, ensuring a cohesive and efficient setup.
 To execute the project successfully, ensure that both the "syllabus_chatbot.py" file and the "BCN 4787C Syllabus with Schedule - Fall 2023 GC.pdf" file are located in the same folder.
-Initiate the program by running the Python file ("syllabus_chatbot.py").
+Initiate the program by running the Python file ("syllabus_chatbot.py").<br>
+P.S.: The environment could be copied in your terminal by: conda env create -f nora_env.yml

 **Limitations:**<br>
 Given time constraints, the code adopts a straightforward pattern-matching strategy, limiting its adaptability to a predefined syllabus structure.
 In the event of encountering a different syllabus format, the code may not successfully extract the requisite data.
 While advanced NLP techniques could enhance adaptability, their integration was precluded by time constraints.